 - Organizing sale days of second-hand toys at school

-- Planting and selling of potted plants
+- Planting plants in pots and selling them

-Have a great week everyone, Shirley.
+Have a great week everyone,

 These are the four ideas that came to the final stage:

-Project Goals (vision)
+Project Goals (Vision)

 Finding a home for dogs in need of adoption